Siddi-Q/CSC-336-Project-1/README.md

 * admin_doctor_window.py

-  Path: CSC-336-Project-1\Databases Project 1\
+  Path: CSC-336-Project-1\Databases Project 1\admin-doctor-window\admin_doctor_window.py

-  Description:
+  Description: This file will open a Desktop GUI that an admin/hospital persoanel can use to show, add and update patient information.

   Necesary Program Changes needed to be made by programmer: